1) Babies are not only as present and aware as adults, they are more so.

 4) Some of us (ahem) are easily engrossed by our computers, iPhones, etc, and allow these distracting devices to interrupt time with our children.
 A recent study shows that our inattention bothers children more than they let on.

 6) There are parents practicing Magda Gerber’s child care principles around the globe, without the support of classes or local community.
-Join the community forum here and find or give support to those in your area.
+Join my community forum and find or give support to those in your area.
 Also, please check out some of these inspiring blogs by parents and professionals practicing the principles of Gerber, Pikler and RIE: Regarding Baby, A Pikler Experience, Every Moment Is Right, Little River School Online, Inspired By Pikler, Los Angeles Child Therapist, Compassionate Sleep Solutions, La Casa Naranja and Amarama.
 (If I’ve left anyone out, please alert me immediately, because if there’s one thing I learned this year it’s that I don’t remember as much.
 Middle age is like having new mom ‘baby brains’ without the baby.)

 7) If we can parent mindfully in the first few years, we are pretty much home free.
 This has been my belief and my experience for quite a while, but now that my first baby is 18, I can say it with complete conviction.
 Yes, there are difficult issues to deal with from time to time, but the guidance Magda Gerber gave me for those first 2-3 years has provided me all the answers I’ve needed for 18.
 The respectful relationship Magda helped me establish with my children when they were infants and toddlers has continued almost effortlessly.
 I feel blessed and blown away, and it is the reason I teach and blog about her principles.